 Other energy suppliers are in a broadly similar position, which suggests that the call for pragmatism may eventually become a moot point.

-Update: BEIS Secretary of State Greg Clark appears to have taken SSE’s concerns onboard.
-His speech at the EnergyUK conference confirms the 2020 deadline is for “the offer” of a smart meter, which may indicate a softening of the requirements on suppliers to take “all reasonable steps” to install meters by 2020.
+Update: BEIS Secretary of State Greg Clark’s speech at the EnergyUK conference confirms the 2020 deadline is for “the offer” of a smart meter.